Student Organization Funding Policies

 You don’t strictly have to spend it exactly on what you told us you would, but you must still follow our policies, as well as the University’s policies.
 When you have spent all of the money we gave you, you must tell us, and report what you used the money for.

-If you claim more than $1,000 in a semester from any source of CSG funding, you must complete the Bystander Intervention Training that we offer.
+If you claim more than $1,000 in a semester from any source of CSG funding, you must complete the Community Leadership Training that we offer.
+The deadline to complete is the same as the deadline for proof of payment, unless you haven't yet claimed over $1,000.
+Please visit this page for more information and instructions on how to complete this requirement.

-If you receive money from us for food and beverages, you must follow our sustainability requirements for the items you use to serve your guests (cups, plates, etc.).
+If you receive money from us for an on campus event where you will serve food and beverages (whether or not we fund the food itself), you must follow our sustainability requirements for the items you use to serve your guests (cups, plates, etc.).
 You must use only the following:

-Compostable materials, which are then composted properly.
+Compostable materials, which are then composted property.
 The university can assist with this if you email firstname.lastname@example.org.

 Reusable and washable materials, like what you would use at your house.